Android OS privacy settings: Tight level

 Disable unwanted notifications

-What for: For peace of mind.
+What for: To keep your peace of mind.

 Some apps may send you a large number of notifications that could be distracting and irritating.
 An endless flow of notifications could also cause you to easily miss something that is actually important.